 With the above corollary we have finished the first half of the proof.
-Now we need to show an analogous corollary for $\CLC_0$-expansions.
-First, we want to prove that $\CLC_0$-expansions in unlabelled terms may be simulated by $i$-expansions and $s$-expansions in their strongly standard labelled variants.
-We have already shown in Lemma~\ref{lem_eqv_i} that $i$-expansions preserve~$\leadsto$.
-Thus it then remains to show that $s$-expansions preserve~$\leadsto$.
-Like in the proof of Lemma~\ref{lem_eqv_i} we show that if $t' \xto[s]{} t$ then any reduction $t' \xto[s]{*} s'$ may be simulated by a reduction $t \xto[s]{*} s$ with $s' \xto[s]{\equiv} s$.
+Now we need to show an analogous corollary for $\CLCz$-expansions.
+First, we want to prove that $\CLCz$-expansions in unlabeled terms may be simulated by $i$-expansions and $a$-expansions in their strongly standard labeled variants.
+We have already shown in Lemma~\ref{lem_eqv_i} that $i$-expansions preserve~$\Da_{\Fs_1}$.
+We need to show that $a$-expansions also preserve~$\Da_{\Fs_1}$.